 For more information about the campaign or to access online resources, visit: https://www.nhsbt.nhs.uk/pass-it-on/

-· Adults covered by the change will still have a choice whether they want to be an organ donor and their families will still be involved before organ donation goes ahead
+Organ donation is a most precious gift and adults covered by the change will still have a choice whether they want to be an organ donor and their families will still be involved before organ donation goes ahead.

 As the families of potential donors will continue to be approached by specialist nurses and asked to support their relative’s decision tobe an organ donor, it’s hugely important that families know what their relative would have wanted to happen.
 Talking about your organ donation decision to your relatives makes it much easier for them to support what you want.